 It’s true that full approval will only come after an appraisal on your home and the buyer updates his financial statements.
 But those two loan contingencies are a far cry from entering into a contract blind.
 If the buyer’s loan is not pre-approved in writing, you’re going to be taking his word that he’s capable of buying your home.
 And we know from experience, there’s nothing worse than getting your hopes up and losing valuable marketing time after a buyer is unable to get financing.
 A good seller’s agent will find out if the buyer’s loan has been pre-approved or pre-qualified so you can make an informed decision before accepting the offer.

-Will You Accept the Offer?
+Will You be Accepting and Offer?

 Every home sale journey is unique.
 And while the questions above are not exhaustive, they should give you direction as you sail through the process.

 When you receive an offer on your home and have a tight deadline to reply, it is important to take a moment and review the offer along with these questions.
 Don’t leave your home sale to the fates.
 Take it into your own hands, and keep your licensed real estate agent by your side for support.
 Together, you are sure to secure a favorable outcome.